 Kayaking holidays are one of only a few trips you can take where you need no technology.
 Take your phone for safety, maybe a GPS if your map reading is ropey, but forget the high-tec: this is traditional adventuring.
-All you need is a boat so why not build a kayak of you own from scratch?
+All you need is a boat, so why not build a kayak of your own from scratch?

-You may be thinking when it comes to the boats, they are specialist machines so you can’t build your own kayak.
-Looking at the long-distance adventurers and world travellers on various popular shows and they don’t dare venture out with any old gear let alone home made equipment.
+You may be thinking when it comes to it, they are specialist machines so you can’t build your own kayak.
+Looking at the long-distance adventurers and world travellers on various popular shows and they don’t dare venture out with any old gear, let alone home made equipment.

-But people have been making kayaks and canoes for around for 4,000 years – long before adventure became a high-tec industry.
+But people have been making canoes and kayaks for around for 4,000 years – long before adventure became a high-tech industry.
 These days people still build kayaks often using the traditional methods and materials.
-If they can you can too.
+If they can, you can too.